pranav-P92/AWS-SAA/README.md

 	 - Meeting transcription
 	 - Medical dictation

-### Amazon Polly
+### Amazon Polly (text -> speech)
 - Text-to-Speech (TTS) service that converts written text into natural-sounding speech using AI and deep learning.
 - supports both Lexicons and SSML (Speech Synthesis Markup Language) to improve pronunciation and make speech sound more natural.
-- Lexicon:
+- **Lexicon**:
 	- A Lexicon is a custom pronunciation dictionary.
- 	- It helps Polly pronounce:Brand names, Technical terms, Names, Regional words, Acronyms correctly.
+ 	- It helps Polly pronounce: Brand names, Technical terms, Names, Regional words, Acronyms correctly.
   - example: AWS, Polly may pronounce it differently than desired.
 With a lexicon, you can force pronunciation like: "A W S"
-- SSML (Speech Synthesis Markup Language)
+- **SSML (Speech Synthesis Markup Language)**:
-	- for dynamic speech formatting
+	- for dynamic speech formatting.
-	- It is XML-based markup used to control:Pauses, Pitch Volume
+	- It is XML-based markup used to control:Pauses, Pitch, Volume, Speaking rate, Emphasis, Pronunciation, Breathing sounds.
-Speaking rate
-Emphasis
-Pronunciation
-Breathing sounds

 ### Amazon Translate